 The water at the Holcomb Boulevard treatment facility was generally not contaminated, but the water supply in areas served by the Holcomb Boulevard plant was briefly contaminated from January 27 to February 7, 1985, when the Holcomb Boulevard facility was shut down, and water was rerouted into the area from the Hadnot Point facility.
 The facility also received supplemental water from Hadnot Point at intervals from 1972 to 1985 when demand was high (usually during spring and/or summer).

 The water supply was properly tested in the mid-1980s, but, unfortunately, it took the government far too long to take the issue seriously.
-After testing showed that the drinking water at both the Tarawa Terrace plant and the Hadnot Point plant were affected by contaminants, the most contaminated wells at both plants were retired.
+After testing showed that the drinking water at both the Tarawa Terrace plant and the Hadnot Point plant was affected by contaminants, the most contaminated wells at both plants were retired.
 This occurred in February 1985, more than three decades after the water contamination began.

 Diseases and Health Problems Caused by Camp Lejeune Water Contamination